Are You Wondering If You Are A Deep Autumn Color Palette?

 I got you covered with these answers from a stylist and artist

 Deep Autumn is the last one in the seasonal chart of autumn color chart.
 It’s dark, deep, but still warm and peaceful.
-As this is the last one of Autumn is falls into the category of winter and sometimes we can see that usual autumn warm colors can be mixed with winter brightness.
-Bright colors that usually are a prerogative of a winter cold season, suit the Deep Autumn well enough just like warm and peaceful shades.
+As this is the last one of Autumn is falls into the category of Winter, and sometimes we can see that usual Autumn warm colors can be mixed with winter brightness.
+Bright colors, usually prerogative of a winter cold season, suit the Deep Autumn well, just like warm and peaceful shades.

-Deep Autumn is one of the most controversial color palettes in the whole seasonal chart.
+Deep Autumn is one of the most controversial color palettes in the seasonal chart.
 Because it creates confusion for the user which colors can suit better warm or bright.
-In this sector, you can experiment with both deep and warm, bright and shiny, silver and gold.
+You can experiment with both deep and warm, bright and shiny, silver and gold in this sector.

 Characteristics Of Deep Autumn

-The overall appearance is dark or rather “honey” dark with a warm undertone.
-This is not a blonde, blue-eyed type of beauty, that is warm and sophisticated as the August forest with its mesmerizing mysticism.
+The overall appearance is dark or “honey” dark with a warm undertone.
+This is not a beautiful blonde, blue-eyed beauty that is warm and sophisticated as the August forest with its mesmerizing mysticism.
 Deep green-rich woods with ripe raspberry bushes and beaming hot sunlight lurking through the crowns of slightly yellowish trees.

-How to know if you are Deep Autumn?
+How to know if you are a Deep Autumn?

 You are a Deep Autumn if you have a warm appearance overall, and you are most definitely aware that warm colors and undertones suit you better than cold ones.
-It’s effortless to make a test with jewelry.
-Just take something golden, and something silver covered and put it right near your face.
+It’s effortless to make a test with jewelry, take something golden and something silver covered, and put it right near your face.

 How to find out if your skin type is warm or cold?

-You do have a soft appearance colorwise, but it’s not completely true when technical resources say that your “features appear somewhat “greyed” out or toned down”.
-There are people with grey-ish appearance, but their blue eyes definitely stand out.
-They are “somewhat muted”, but in general you can clearly see that the color of the eyes does stand out from the whole picture of your colors.
+You do have a soft appearance colorwise, but it’s not entirely true when technical resources say that your “features appear somewhat “greyed” out or toned down.”
+There are people with grey-ish appearance, but their blue eyes stand out.
+They are “somewhat muted,” but in general, you can see that the color of the eyes does stand out from the whole picture of your colors.

-Your true colors are warm and calm, somewhat “cozy” but if you add perfect true autumn color to your features (or at least one f them) those will definitely stand out.
+Your true colors are warm and calm, somewhat “cozy” but if you add perfect true autumn color to your features (or at least one f them), those will stand out.
 With the right palette, your features will be enhanced!

 It might be true that the contrast between your skin, eyes, and hair is medium.
 But the important thing is that a usual person that reads these statements will not be able to identify that contrast.
-It’s difficult to figure out which chroma, hue, and contrast your own appearance has.
+It’s challenging to figure out which chroma, hue, and contrast your appearance has.

 Deep Autumn means warm hazel, deep green, dark brown, and warm blue.